EricHayter/yadb-docs/_posts/2025-06-02-page-buffer.markdown

 Each replacement policy has its pros and cons and is suited to certain access patterns better than others.

-Once a replacement policy is selected, the buffer pool can evict pages accordingly.
+Once a replacement policy is selected, the page buffer can evict pages accordingly.
-Importantly, because most databases support both reading and writing, the buffer pool must also track whether a page has been modified—whether it’s **dirty**.
+Importantly, because most databases support both reading and writing, the page buffer must also track whether a page has been modified—whether it’s **dirty**.
 This is typically done using a bitfield called a **dirty bit**.
 If the dirty bit is set (meaning the page has been modified), the database must write the updated page back to its location in the database file before eviction.
 If the bit is